New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Transmission Scheme Design

-{\rm where $R_{i,a}$ and $N_{i}$ are defined in Theorem 4.} \end{problem} The above problems are nonlinear integer programming problems.
-To solve a nonlinear integer programming problem, the Branch-Bound algorithm is a general method, however, the iterative mode of the Branch-Bound method requires a large amount of computation and it is likely to converge to a locally optimal solution.
-Therefore, we design an algorithm customized for the problems above, which can solve the problem globally.
+\begin{problem} {\rm where $R_{a,d}$ and $L_{a}$ are provided in Theorem 4.} \end{problem} The above problems can be solved using nonlinear integer programming techniques.
+The Branch-Bound algorithm is a general method to solve this type of problem.
+However, the iterative mode of the Branch-Bound method suffers from high complexity and is likely to converge to a locally optimal solution.
+Motivated by the above, we design an algorithm customized for the problems above, which can solve the problem globally.